SILICONE DAMP-COURSE

 We use expensive solvent in our liquid that is the safest available and has the least smell.
 Beware that there are cheaper liquids available with harmful solvents that smell bad.

-SALT DAMP SHOP, 6 Hawker Street, Bowden, South Australia 5007
+SALT DAMP SHOP, Adelaide, South Australia

-home | videos | about salt damp | restoration | silicone | do it yourself
+home | videos | about salt damp | silicone | do it yourself